Banging Toolbox

 Acacia

-Acacia wood flooring is sturdy, beautiful, and easy to maintain.
-With its innate nature, Acacia wood hardness vs teak is meant to last and is less susceptible to dents and scratches, making it safe for busy homes with pets and children.
+With the innate nature, Acacia wood hardness vs teak is meant to last and is less susceptible to dents and scratches, making the wood durable for busy homes with pets and children running around.

 The variety of Acacia also gives you more freedom in terms of design choice – enhance any room by selecting from a range of grain patterns and colors!